CLM implementation doesn't have tobe a multi-year project.

 Configuration and Data Migration

-Data migration is typically the most challenging phase of CLM implementation.
+Data migration is typically the most complex phase of CLM implementation.
 Contracts scattered across shared drives, email, and legacy systems need to be organized, cleaned, and imported.

 Locate all existing contracts.
 Classify by type (vendor, customer, NDA, MSA), status (active, expired, pending), and priority.
 Focus migration on active contracts first.